Crossbow-5/EKS-Jenkins/README.md

-Jenkins CI/CD Pipeline for Kubernetes (EKS) App Deployment
+CI/CD Pipeline for Kubernetes (EKS) App Deployment

 This project is a Jenkins-based CI/CD pipeline designed to automate the deployment of an application (including a FastAPI service and voting app) onto a Kubernetes cluster hosted on **Amazon EKS**.